 Spousal Maintenance is a longer duration form of alimony in Oregon that is considered when a marriage was long term and one party does not have the ability to support themselves (and it is not reasonable for them to obtain the training or education to do so.)
 This type of support is common for marriages stretching a few decades, when spouses are close to retirement age, or when one spouse has health conditions that increase their expenses and limit their capacity to work.

-For many divorcing couples in Oregon, the type of alimony that most accurately addresses the history of their marriage is clear-cut.
-However, it is murky for in some cases, and the settlement or court order may include more than one type of spousal support.
+The type of alimony that most accurately addresses the history of their marriage is clear-cut ror many divorcing couples.
+However, the Oregon divorce laws regarding alimony are murky for some cases, and the settlement or court order may include more than one type of spousal support.
 If you are uncertain what category applies to your situation, consider having a consultation with a divorce lawyer.

 Wondering if alimony can be changed later?
 Read about alimony modification in Oregon.